ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 Power State Coordination Interface (in BL31)
 --------------------------------------------

-The ARM Trusted Firmware's implementation of the PSCI API is based around the concept of a *power domain*.
+The TF-A implementation of the PSCI API is based around the concept of a *power domain*.
 A *power domain* is a CPU or a logical group of CPUs which share some state on which power management operations can be performed as specified by `PSCI`_.
 Each CPU in the system is assigned a cpu index which is a unique number between ``0`` and ``PLATFORM_CORE_COUNT - 1``.
 The *power domains* are arranged in a hierarchical tree structure and each *power domain* can be identified in a system by the cpu index of any CPU that is part of that domain and a *power domain level*.
 A processing element (for example, a CPU) is at level 0.
 If the *power domain* node above a CPU is a logical grouping of CPUs that share some state, then level 1 is that group of CPUs (for example, a cluster), and level 2 is a group of clusters (for example, the system).
 More details on the power domain topology and its organization can be found in `Power Domain Topology Design`_.

 BL31's platform initialization code exports a pointer to the platform-specific